phillyit/centos-freepbx-autoinstall/README.md

-# centos-freepbx-autoinstall
+# Auto Install Script for FreePBX / Asterisk / CentOS 7
-Script to Automatically Install FreePBX on CentOS
+Script to Automatically Install FreePBX on CentOS 7